pavelzw/pixi-diff-to-markdown/README.md

 | *polars* | herads_0 | herads_1 | Only build string |

 > [!TIP]
-> The sorting of the tables is done by `environment`, `platform` and alphabetically.
+> The sorting of the tables is done by `explicit`/`implicit`, change type and alphabetically.

 ## Installation